JujuAdams/Scribble/latest/faq.md

 ## I found a bug, and it both scares and mildly annoys me.
 What is the best way to get the problem solved?

 Please make a [bug report](https://github.com/JujuAdams/scribble/issues).
 Juju checks GitHub every day and bug fixes usually go out a couple days after that.

 &nbsp;

-## I'm using colour blending with an outlined font and the blend colour is affecting the outline too.
-What's going on?

-[`scribble_font_bake_outline_4dir()`](fonts?id=scribble_font_bake_outline_4dirsourcefontname-newfontname-color-smooth), [`scribble_font_bake_outline_8dir`](fonts?id=scribble_font_bake_outline_8dirsourcefontname-newfontname-color-smooth) and [`scribble_font_bake_outline_8dir_2px`](https://www.jujuadams.com/Scribble/#/latest/fonts?id=scribble_font_bake_outline_8dir_2pxsourcefontname-newfontname-color-smooth) work by pre-rendering the font to a surface using a simple outline shader.
-The outline and the font itself are inseparably combined.
-When these outlined glyphs are drawn with some sort of blending applied, Scribble has no way to separate out what's an outline and what's the main body of the glyph.
-This means the blend necessarily has to apply to both the outline and the glyph itself.

-&nbsp;